jpmoura/Charms/README.md

 Charms
 ======

-This is a C# based console application create for CIS 345 - Business Information Systems Development course of Arizona State University.
-All the background information and requiriments of the project can be founded [here](https://github.com/jpmoura/Charms/blob/master/CIS%20345%20Fall%202014%20Project%20-%20MW.pdf).
+This is a C# based console application created for CIS 345 - Business Information Systems Development course of Arizona State University.
+All the background information and requirements of the project can be founded [here](https://github.com/jpmoura/Charms/blob/master/CIS%20345%20Fall%202014%20Project%20-%20MW.pdf).

 TODO